sidhu177/presentation-aws-lambda/PITCHME.md

 ```
 +++

-Now lets look at the console, we have
- - the return value
- - the printed message
- - the duration it took to run
- - And max memory used
+Notice how the remaining time changes per each calculation, if the scope of your program requires more memory and running time to execute, you can do that in the *Basic Settings*

 ---

 ### Event Trigger
-One of the many advantages of Lambda is ease of wiring it with services like Cloudwatch, S3 and others which serve as the input for the function.
+One of the many advantages of Lambda is ease of wiring it with others services like

+ - API requests
+ - Cloudwatch events
+ - S3
+ - other event triggers

 So we are essentially putting lego pieces together

++++

+### Configuring Triggers
+Configuring Triggers essentially consist of explicitly specifying a rule which has permissions if required to read data from other services

 +++